sverrirs/jekyll-paginate-v2/README-GENERATOR.md

   # Optional, sorts the posts in reverse order (omit to default decending or sort_reverse: true)
   sort_reverse: true

-  # Optional, the default category to use, omit or just leave this as 'posts' to get a backwards-compatible behavior (all posts)
+  # Optional, the default category to use
   category: 'posts'

   # Optional, the default tag to use, omit to disable